RaspberryPiFoundation/scratch-curriculum/en-GB/poetry-generator/index.md

 ## Activity Checklist { .check }

-+ Open the 'Poetry Generator' Scratch project.
-Your club leader will give you a copy of this project, or you can open it online at <a href="http://jumpto.cc/poetry-resources" target="_blank">jumpto.cc/poetry-resources</a>.
++ Open the 'Poetry Generator' Scratch project online at <a href="http://jumpto.cc/poetry-go" target="_blank">jumpto.cc/poetry-go</a> or download from <a href="http://jumpto.cc/poetry-get" target="_blank">jumpto.cc/poetry-get</a> and then open if you are using the offline editor.

 + Click on your 'Ada' sprite, and click the `Events` {.blockevents} tab in the 'Scripts' coding section.
 Drag the `when this sprite clicked` {.blockevents} block onto the coding area on the right.